NOAA-Omics/noaa-omics-dmg/docs/study-data-templates.md

 Analysis code | Commented code and Jupyter notebooks | GitHub (optionally archived on [Zenodo](https://zenodo.org/) or [FigShare](https://figshare.com/) or [Dryad](https://datadryad.org/stash))
 Figure code   | Commented code for recreating figures (R, etc) | GitHub (optionally archived on [Zenodo](https://zenodo.org/) or [FigShare](https://figshare.com/) or [Dryad](https://datadryad.org/stash))

+# Legacy NOAA Omics Templates

+For information on previously developed versions of NOAA Omics study data templates, check out the [documentation site here!](https://noaa-omics-templates.readthedocs.io/en/latest/).
+While these tremplates are still available for use, they are no longer actively supported and we recommend the FAIRe formats mentioned above for broader standardization.